Roguelike Game in C++17

 field of view.
 If they are, then draw them, else continue to next.
 Also removed is the for loop

-function that did the looping, instead it's just a single line call to our new draw
+in main function that did the looping, instead it's just a single line call to our new draw

 method.